jasonjac2/OneMoreWiki/Extra-Commands.md

 > ![Insert Table Cells](images/InsertCellsDialog.png)

+_Note that if you move cells with formulas, the cell references in those formulas are not updated automatically by this command; you'll need to adjust those manually._

 ## Insert Pronunciation
 Inserts the "ruby text" pronunciation of selected words.
 This uses an online service that supports over a dozen languages.